Iberdrola Logo

 Iberduero Logo 1944-1991

 As a result of the merger of several specialized companies, Iberduero emerged, which received its logo.
-She was minimalist and looked like a large “O” crossed out by a capital “I.” These are the letters “b” and “d,” turned back to each other, with one common part.
-And against their background stands really “I.” Below is the company’s full name, executed in smooth chopped signs.
+It was minimalist and looked like a large “O” letter crossed by a capital “I.” These are the letters “b” and “d” turned back to back with one shared part.
+And indeed, an “I” stands behind them.
+Below is the full name of the company, executed in smooth chopped signs.

 1991 – 2001